jamadaha/shapeon/readme.md

+# shapeon
+A time series analysis method.

+## Description
+Converts a set of labelled time series into features that best discriminate them.
+An example feature is minimum distance to a sub-series.

+How well a feature discriminates the set of labelled time series is the calculated as the Fischer Linear Discriminant for multiple classes.

 ## Building
 To build the executable, simply run the following:
 ```
 make build
 ```
+> [!NOTE]
+> Has only been tested on linux.

 ## Tests
 To run tests, simply run the following: